mfawadakbar/ChatGPT-promises-and-pitfalls/ideas.md

 #### Image processing
 - accepts a png and makes all of the white in the picture transparent
-- accepts a png, jpeg, or gif, and flips it vertically or horizontally based on user input
-- accepts a png and grayscales it [https://www.projectpro.io/article/image-processing-projects-ideas/460]
+- accepts a png, jpeg, or gif, and flips it vertically or horizontally based on user input =- accepts a png and grayscales it [https://www.projectpro.io/article/image-processing-projects-ideas/460] Code Retrieved From: [https://www.geeksforgeeks.org/python-grayscaling-of-images-using-opencv/]
-- Accepts a png and inverts it [https://edabit.com/challenge/i6hY9JSjQK4jcaB6i]
+=- Accepts a png and inverts it [https://edabit.com/challenge/i6hY9JSjQK4jcaB6i] Code Retrieved From: [https://note.nkmk.me/en/python-pillow-invert/]
 - Accepts a png and deep fries it
 - Accepts a .stl file and displays its contents